ceaseless-prayer/ceaseless-static/README.md

 [![Build Status](https://travis-ci.org/ceaseless-prayer/ceaseless-static.svg?branch=master)](https://travis-ci.org/ceaseless-prayer/ceaseless-static)

-This is legacy code and note used any more!
+This is legacy code and not used any more!
 For more information please contact us!

 For info about the CMS please see http://assemble.io